This post may contain affiliate links. Read our disclosure policy here.

 - Homemade Tartar Sauce Recipe

-Have you ever made your own sweet n sour sauce recipe?
+Have you ever made your own sweet and sour sauce (without pineapple) recipe?
 What is your favorite food to dip in sweet and sour sauce?